The Ancient World

 The ancient Near East and Mediterranean areas as the background of Western civilization.
 Emphasis on Greco-Roman and biblical forms of thought, organization, and artistic expression as perennial influences.
 (Not available to classics majors.)
 5 units minimum.

-Students may take up to two units of introductory work from the following: First-Year Experience courses taught in the Classics Department (in 2013-14 the first block counts, but not the second block of GS101 Freedom and Authority in a Perfect World), CL125/HY209, EN223, RE111, RE112, PS103 (one unit counts).
+Students may take up to two units of introductory work from the following: First-Year Experience courses taught in the Department of Classics (including the classical block of a regular GS 101 Freedom and Authority FYE taught in the department; both blocks of Freedom and Authority count when cross-listed as CL115 Introduction to Classical Literature and Archaeology), CL125/HY209, EN223, RE111, RE112, PS103 (one unit counts).

 Students must take at least three units of work from the following: AH207/CL223, AH209, CL210/PH101, CL/HY216, CL219/TH220, CL220, CL221/HY302, CL222, CL226/HY227, CL250/HY213, CL322.
 Students must have a reading knowledge equivalent to the first two blocks’ worth of Greek, Latin, or Hebrew.